-April 25, 2022, and May 13, 2022, PG&E, SCE, and SDG&E filed supplemental ALs.
-On April 4, 2022, California Energy Storage Alliance and JTN Energy each filed timely responses and protests.
-This resolution approves with modification PG&E ALs 6528-E/E-A and SDG&E ALs 3968-E/E-A and approves SCE ALs 4745-E/E-A as they include the required modifications to their ReMAT tariffs and PPAs consistent with D.21-12-032.
+3968-E/E-A and approves SCE ALs 4745-E/E-A as they include the required modifications to their ReMAT tariffs and PPAs consistent with D.21-12-032.
+Approved.

 Item 14.
 Draft Resolution E-5225.
-This resolution approves an energy storage contract with Nextera (Desert Peak Energy Storage II, LLC) for 75 megawatts (MW) of nameplate capacity, expected to provide 72 MW of incremental September net qualifying capacity, that SCE procured to satisfy a portion of its 2023 mid-term reliability requirements.
-The contract is for a new stand-alone, in-front-of-the-meter energy storage project and is a resource adequacy (RA) with put option contract, i.e., an RA contract where the seller also has the option to put the energy dispatch rights to SCE.
-This resolution approves all of the relief requested in AL 4800-E.
+This resolution approves an energy storage contract with Nextera (Desert Peak Energy Storage II, LLC) for 75 megawatts (MW) of nameplate capacity, expected to provide 72 MW of incremental September net qualifying capacity, which SCE procured to satisfy a portion of its 2023 mid-term reliability requirements.
+The contract is for a new stand-alone, in-front-of-the-meter energy storage project and is a resource adequacy (RA) with a put option contract, i.e., an RA contract where the seller also has the option to put the energy dispatch rights to SCE.
+This resolution approves all of the relief requested in AL 4800-E. Approved.

 Item 16.
 R.21-10-002 (RA).
 This decision adopts regional wind ELCCs for the 2023 compliance year and addresses the demand response (DR) qualifying capacity methodology for the 2023 and 2024 compliance years.
 The Energy Division's regional wind ELCC study values are adopted for 2023 and beyond.
 The decision also declines to adopt an interim qualifying capacity methodology for DR, finding there is insufficient record support for adopting the methodology.
 The decision, however, does find it reasonable to apply a load impact protocol (LIP) methodology to DR resources, and directs parties to develop refinements to the LIP methodology so that it can apply to the 24-hour slice framework the CPUC recently adopted, for the 2024 test year.
 The Energy Division is directed to notice the first workshop to address this issue as soon as practicable; subsequent workshops will be added to the Workstream 2 schedule for this proceeding.
+Signed, D.22-08-039.

 Item 26.
 A.20-03-016 (PG&E Gas Demand Pilot Program).
 This decision dismisses without prejudice Application 20-03-016 (Application) filed by PG&E for approval of its Gas DR Pilot Programs in compliance with Ordering Paragraph 11 of D.19-09-025.
 Concurrently with its Application, PG&E filed a motion for a ruling to defer consideration of its Application in order to allow the CPUC to issue a final decision in Track 2 of Rulemaking (R.) 20-01-0071 (Track 2 decision, LT Gas Rulemaking).
 On June 2, 2020, the assigned Administrative Law Judge (ALJ) issued a ruling granting PG&E's Motion (ALJ Ruling).
 The ALJ Ruling directed PG&E to file an amended Application in this proceeding within 60 days of the date of issuance of the Track 2 decision.
 On September 27, 2021, the CPUC issued D.21-09-042 extending the initial statutory deadline for this proceeding by one year to September 29, 2022.
 On January 5, 2022, the Commissioner in R.20-01-007, the LT Gas Rulemaking, issued an amended scoping memo setting both the scope and the proceeding schedule for Track 2.
 The Track 2 decision is currently scheduled for Second Quarter 2023.
 This decision does not prejudge the merits of PG&E's Application.
 PG&E may file a new application within 18 months of the issuance of this decision.
+Held to September 15.